couchbaselabs/couchbase-lite-libcrypto/README.md

 # couchbase-lite-libcrypto #

-Pre-built OpenSSL libcrypto static libraries for using with the SQLCipher.
+Pre-built OpenSSL libcrypto static libraries for using with the SQLCipher and cbforest.

-The OpenSSL version is [1.0.2d](https://github.com/openssl/openssl/releases/tag/OpenSSL_1_0_2d).
+The OpenSSL version is [1.0.2j](https://github.com/openssl/openssl/releases/tag/OpenSSL_1_0_2j).

 ##How to rebuild the binaries